Local produce and market cuisine: our Montréal restaurant picks

 Restaurant Cadet

-Smack in the heart of the Quartier des Spectacles on bustling Saint-Laurent Boulevard, Le Cadet serves up refined, contemporary cuisine in the form of small plates to share.
+Smack in the heart of the Quartier des Spectacles on bustling Saint-Laurent Boulevard, Cadet serves up refined, contemporary cuisine in the form of small plates made for sharing.
 Open every night, this sleek spot is the brainchild of the same team behind Bouillon Bilk, Place Carmin, and Oncle Lee.
-In 2025, Le Cadet earned a Bib Gourmand from the Michelin Guide in recognition of its standout flavours at friendly prices.
+In 2026, Cadet earned a Bib Gourmand from the Michelin Guide in recognition of its standout flavours at friendly prices.
 The vibe?
 Effortlessly elegant but never stuffy.
 Wine lovers, take note: the thoughtfully curated wine list is proudly on display along the counter, just waiting to be explored.

 Website